TheMetaGuy/Type-Analyser/readme.md

 ---------
 Understanding the types you're working with in JavaScript is crucial for maintaining robust, bug-free code.
 Yet, JavaScript's native tools for identifying types can be limited and sometimes misleading; there are numerous edge cases where these built-in operators fail to provide correct or usable information.
 Type-Master addresses these shortcomings by:

-- Accurately identifying the **actual** type of any JavaScript object via a simple-to-use `extendedTypeOf( )` function.
+- Accurately identifying the **actual** type of any JavaScript object via a simple-to-use **`extendedTypeOf( )`** function.
 This function works consistently across Iframes, Worker threads, and with browser DOM objects.

-- Testing if a number is safe to use in calculations, a common source of bugs when dealing with JavaScript's different number types, via `isSafeNumber( )`.
+- Testing if a number is safe to use in calculations, a common source of bugs when dealing with JavaScript's different number types, via **`isSafeNumber( )`**.

-- Providing information on the specific sub-type of a number via `typeOfNumber( )` - (E.g. 'bigint', 'NaN', 'infinity', '-infinity', 'safeInteger', 'unsafeNumber', and 'safeFloat').
+- Providing information on the specific sub-type of a number via **`typeOfNumber( )`** - (E.g. 'NaN', 'infinity', 'safeInteger', 'safeFloat' and 'unsafeNumber' etc).

-- Offering detailed information about the object, including its prototype chain, via `getTypeDetails( )` function.
+- Offering detailed information about the object, including its prototype chain, via **`getTypeDetails( )`** function.

-- Checking if an object is JSON serializable, a common requirement in modern JavaScript programming, via `isJSONSerializable()`.
+- Checking if an object is JSON serializable, a common requirement in modern JavaScript programming, via **`isJSONSerializable()`**.

-- Checking for circular references, an essential tool for debugging complex object structures, via `hasCircularReference()`.
+- Checking for circular references, an essential tool for debugging complex object structures, via **`hasCircularReference()`**.

 <br>